kundajelab/chrombpnet/README.md

 - This repo contains code for the chrombpnet paper Anusri Pampari*, Anna Shcherbina*, Anshul Kundaje. (*authors contributed equally to the work)
 - Please contact [Anusri Pampari] (\<first-name\>@stanford.edu)  for suggestions and comments.
 - Authors would like to thank Avanti Shrikumar and Surag Nair for their help with the project.
-- Link to a pretrained bias model trained in K562 bulk ATAC-seq - http://mitra.stanford.edu/kundaje/anusri/chrombpnet_downloads/bias.h5
+- Link to a pretrained bias model trained in K562 bulk ATAC-seq - http://mitra.stanford.edu/kundaje/anusri/chrombpnet_downloads/bias.h5.
+You can also continue to use the bias model from chrombpnet-lite repo if that is what you have been using so far.

 ## Quick Links